- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 What Does Criminal Sexual Conduct 2nd Degree Mean?

-Second degree CSC is a serious felony offense that involves unwanted sexual contact, without sexual penetration.
+Second-degree CSC is a serious felony offense that involves unwanted sexual contact, without sexual penetration.

 Unwanted Sexual Contact